3 Non-Traditional Ways I’ve Used To Prepare My Holiday Turkey That You Can Copy

 How to determine the amount of oil you need:

 The easiest way I’ve found to determine the amount of oil you need is to place the turkey into the fryer and fill with water until the turkey is just covered.
 Remove turkey and allow to drain, pat dry with paper towels as well.
 Make note of the level of water in the fryer.
-Discard water and dry throughly.
+Discard water and dry thoroughly.
 Fill frying vessel with oil to the level as noted above.
 This should help in preventing hot oil spill overs.

 ***** End Side Note *****